madzera/happytree/CONTRIBUTING.md

 ### Workflow

-The user who wishes to contribute follows a workflow partially described in those previous sections.
-The workflow summary consists of creating/working on an issue, that belongs to a version represented by a milestone and his commit is done over a branch that is inside of another branch that represents the own version.
+The user who wishes to contribute follows a workflow partially described in the previous sections.
+The workflow consists of creating or working on an issue that belongs to a version represented by a milestone, and whose commits are made on a branch that is nested within another branch representing that version.

 The following workflow consists of:
-1. The user who will contribute creates an issue or opens an existing issue;
+1. The user who wishes to contribute creates a new issue or opens an existing issue;
-2. The user sees/associates the current milestone (version) being developed;
+2. The user views or associates the current milestone (version) being developed;
-3. If the user created a new issue, he has to wait the response confirming whether the issue was accepted;
+3. If the user created a new issue, they must wait for a response confirming whether the issue was accepted;
-4. If the issue is accepted, then the user forks the code;
+4. If the issue is accepted, the user forks the code;
 5. The user creates a branch from the current version branch.
-E.g. for v2.0.0 milestone and issue ID 100, the user creates a branch with the name **2.0.0-100**;
+For example, for the v2.0.0 milestone and issue ID 100, the user creates a branch named **2.0.0-100**;
-6. The user requests a pull request for the version branch;
+6. The user submits a pull request to the version branch;
-7. If the user's pull request is accepted, he is able to track his changes through the white label feedback indicating whether the issue is with *done* label.
+7. If the user's pull request is accepted, they can track their changes through the white label feedback, indicating whether the issue has received the *done* label.

 ## Code Style